jt-lanl/cov-voc/README.md

 # SOME USEFUL LIBRARIES

+### readseq/sequtil

-* readseq/sequtil: for reading fasta sequence files (also tbl, and several other formats, are supported;
+for reading fasta sequence files

+* also tbl, and several other formats, are supported;
 the routine `readseq.read_seqfile(...)` will determine the format of the file based on the file extension.

 * Note that gzip'd files also work so `-i sequencefile.fasta.gz` on the command line will also be automatically understood as a compressed fasta-formatted file, and it will be read without explicitly decompressing the file.

+### mutants/spikevariants

-* mutants/spikevariants: manipulates single-site and multiple-site mutations and parses mutation strings of the form `[S13I,W152C,L452R,D614G]`
+manipulates single-site and multiple-site mutations and parses mutation strings of the form `[S13I,W152C,L452R,D614G]`

+### colornames
-* colornames: simple module for translating common color names into hash-character names
+simple module for translating common color names into hash-character names

+### intlist
-* intlist: generic utilities for dealing with lists of integers; for instance, can create headers such as the following, which indicate that the sites being displayed are 19, 20, 142, ..., 501.
-If it's not obvious you read *down* each column to get the number of the site.
+generic utilities for dealing with lists of integers; for instance, can create headers such as the following, which indicate that the sites being displayed are 19, 20, 142, ..., 501.
+If it's not obvious, you read *down* each column to get the number of the site.

-    TTGYWMEFRLALDSAVKNLSTESN
       1111111222222344444445
     124455555444556613577890
     902423678234362779278441
+    TTGYWMEFRLALDSAVKNLSTESN
 ___

 ### The 'help' command-line option

-Mmost of the main python scripts take command line arguments, and those that do take '-h' to provide a usage message; if nothing else, it will at least list the names of the various options.
+Most of the main python scripts take command line arguments, and those that do take '-h' to provide a usage message; if nothing else, it will at least list the names of the various options.
 For example, if you type